cardillan/mindcode/README.markdown

 ## Latest development

-The latest significant enhancements to Mindcode are:
+Some of the latest enhancements to Mindcode are:

+* Added support for the new [`angleDiff` operation](doc/syntax/FUNCTIONS_V7.markdown#instruction-op) in Mindustry v145.
 * [Schematics builder](doc/syntax/SCHEMACODE.markdown).
 This tool allows you to define a Mindustry schematic in Schemacode, a specialized definition language.
 Schemacode definitions can be compiled into Mindustry schematic, either as a binary `.msch` file, or as a text.
 Processors can be included in these schematics, complete with the